Kedu-SCCL/docker-selenium-python-snmpd/README.md

 You should need to connect to the container, perform an "apt-get update" and install "procps" package.

-3. Checj SNMP is exposed to accept external connections
+3. Check if SNMP is exposed to accept external connections

 The main setting to check in the snmpd.conf file is: